srush/aima-arguments/README.md

-# AI: A Modern Approach
+# AI: A Modern Approach?

-In a fit of annoyance, I wrote a troll post about AI: A Modern Approach.
+In a fit of frustration, I wrote a troll post about AI: A Modern Approach.

 https://twitter.com/srush_nlp/status/1446469104894873613